DeepRank/DeepRank-Mut/README.md

 - Flexible definition of new features
 - 3D grid feature mapping
 - Efficient data storage in HDF5 format
-- Support both classification and regression (based on PyTorch)

 ## Installation

 DeepRank requires a Python version 3.7 or 3.8 on Linux and MacOS.

-#### Stable Release

-DeepRank is available in stable releases on [PyPI](https://pypi.org/project/deeprank/):
--  Install the module `pip install deeprank`

 #### Development Version

 You can also install the under development source code from the branch `development`

-- Clone the repository `git clone --branch development https://github.com/DeepRank/DeepRank_VariantEffect-Pred.git`
+- Clone the repository `git clone --branch development https://github.com/DeepRank/DeepRank-mut.git`
-- Go there             `cd deeprank`
+- Go there             `cd deeprank-mut`
 - Install the package  `pip install -e ./`

 To check if installation is successful, you can run a test